+- Explain the characteristics of the strategic, tactical and operational levels in the organisation in the context of the Anthony hierarchy.

+- d) Explain centralisation and decentralisation and list their advantages and disadvantages.^[K]

 - e) Describe the roles and functions of the main departments in a business organisation: [K]

-- i) research and development
+- i) Research and development

-- ii) purchasing
+- ii) Purchasing

-- iii) production
+- iii) Production

-- iv) direct service provision
+- iv) Direct service provision

-- v) marketing
+- v) Marketing

-- vi) administration
+- vi) Administration

-- vii) finance.
+- vii) Finance.

 - f) Explain the role of marketing in an organisation: [K]

-- i) the definition of marketing
+- i) Definition of marketing

-- ii) the marketing mix
+- ii) Marketing mix

-- iii) the relationship of the marketing plan to the strategic plan
+- iii) Relationship of the marketing plan to the strategic plan